viennguyenbkdn/Cosmos/TMKMS_Setup.md

 systemctl stop haqqd && journalctl -u haqqd -f -o cat
 ```

-- Create systemd of TMKMS, start it, then KMS log will be as below
+- Create systemd of TMKMS, start it, then KMS log will be as below.
+You can see that consensus key of your validator node has been added to TMKMS (Tip: You can check `pub_key` in original file `priv_validator_key.json`)
 ```
 sudo tee /etc/systemd/system/tmkms.service > /dev/null <<EOF
 [Unit]